homework/homework/README.md

 investigate the man pages for `ovsdb-server` and `ovs-vswitchd` to see how to run then as background daemons.

-1. replace the bridge module with the openvswitch equivalents (datapath)
+* replace the bridge module with the openvswitch equivalents (datapath)

     $ cd ${ROOT}

-x
     $ sudo rmmod bridge
     $ sudo insmod ./openvswitch.git/datapath/linux-2.6/openvswitch_mod.ko
     $ sudo insmod ./openvswitch.git/datapath/linux-2.6/brcompat_mod.ko